KenKundert/quantiphy/doc/examples.rst

     0.10471829099697061
     2.3749650190002285

-The essential information is there, but just takes longer to make sense of it.
+The essential information is there, but it takes longer to make sense of it.

 .. _disk usage example: